 8. See a movie at Sawtell Cinema

 Sawtell Cinema is an iconic part of this beachside village and is quaint, charming and historic in nature.
 Dating back to 1941, the Sawtell Cinema has had its challenges over the years – temporarily closing at one stage – but remains a thriving and proud part of the Sawtell community.
 From its unique décor, extra soft seats and glorious old-world feel, there’s no better way to take in the latest releases.
-Find out more about the Sawtell Cinema on p68.
+Find out more about the Sawtell Cinema here.

 9. Enjoy boutique shopping

 Did someone say shopping?
-You heard right, not only has Sawtell got the beach and café life sorted, it’s also great for fashion and homewares with several beautiful boutiques sprawled along the main street.
-For the latest clothing, shoes and accessories, Coastbeat loves First Avenue Boutique and Miss Minnie’s Boutique.
+You heard right, not only has Sawtell got the beach and café life sorted, but it’s also great for fashion and homewares with several beautiful boutiques sprawled along the main street.
+For the latest clothing, shoes, and accessories, Coastbeat loves First Avenue Boutique and Miss Minnie’s Boutique.
 You can also pick up some vintage homewares from the local op shop.